Toni Morrison: Adulthood, Howard and Cornell years, and editing career: 1949–1975

-In 1949, she enrolled at Howard University in Washington, D.C., seeking the company of fellow Black intellectuals.
+In 1949, she enrolled at Howard University in Washington, D.C., she was the 2nd of her siblings to attend college, seeking the company of fellow Black intellectuals.
 Initially a student in the drama program at Howard, she studied theatre with celebrated drama teachers Anne Cooke Reid and Owen Dodson.
 It was while at Howard that she encountered racially segregated restaurants and buses for the first time.
-She graduated in 1953 with a B.A. in English and a minor in Classics, and was able to work with key members of the Harlem Renaissance era such as Alain Locke and Sterling Brown.
+Morrison graduated in 1953 with a bachelor’s degree in English and minor in classics.
+While at Howard, she was able to work with key members of the Harlem Renaissance era such as Alain Locke and Sterling Brown.
 Additionally, she participated in the university's theater group, known as the Howard Players, where she had the opportunity to travel the Deep South, which was a defining experience of her life.

 Morrison went on to earn a Master of Arts degree in 1955 from Cornell University in Ithaca, New York.
 Her master's thesis was titled "Virginia Woolf's and William Faulkner's treatment of the alienated".
 She taught English, first at Texas Southern University in Houston from 1955 to 1957, and then at Howard University for the next seven years.
 While teaching at Howard, she met Harold Morrison, a Jamaican architect, whom she married in 1958.
 Their first son was born in 1961 and she was pregnant with their second son when she and Harold divorced in 1964.

 After her divorce and the birth of her son Slade in 1965, Morrison began working as an editor for L. W. Singer, a textbook division of publisher Random House, in Syracuse, New York.
 Two years later, she transferred to Random House in New York City, where she became their first Black woman senior editor in the fiction department.